Nature Undivided: Reconnecting Our Fragmented Natural World

 Nature’s Connective Tissue

 If we don’t keep our natural areas connected to each other, we will continue to lose biodiversity and healthy ecosystem processes that are key to our health and survival.
-This new video by Jamie Rojo reveals how connectivity works and why it matters.
+This video by Jamie Rojo reveals how connectivity works and why it matters.

 Watch Video